First Luther cabinet: Establishment

-Establishment

 Attempts to form a new government began when the second Marx cabinet resigned on 15 December 1924.
 Marx had been asked by German President Friedrich Ebert to build a new coalition, but he found the goals of the parties incompatible, and including the whole spectrum from the leftist Social Democrats (SPD) to right-wing German National People's Party (DNVP) did not succeed.
 The refusal of the German Democratic Party (DDP) to work with the DNVP also ruled out a broad "bourgeois" coalition.
 As a result, Marx gave up on 9 January.
 Hans Luther, an independent, began talks on 10 January, but his initial attempt to form a coalition failed when the Centre Party asked for reassurance that the DNVP would accept a formal declaration of allegiance to the democratic constitution.
 When Luther was unable to provide one, the plans fell through.

 Luther then initiated a second round of negotiations aimed at setting up an alternative to the traditional party-based cabinet.
 The idea was for the DNVP, Centre Party, German People's Party (DVP) and Bavarian People's Party (BVP) each to appoint a representative who would not be formally bound by party discipline.
 They would be joined by several technocrats, who – although nominally without party affiliation – would be vetted based on the closeness of their views to those of the political parties involved.
-The half-way construct between a purely technocratic government and one based on a coalition of parties would, so Luther hoped, make it easier for the parties not included to support its policies in the Reichstag.
+The half way construct between a purely technocratic government and one based on a coalition of parties would, so Luther hoped, make it easier for the parties not included to support its policies in the Reichstag.
 Since the SPD had expressed its opposition to a bourgeois government, Luther apparently was trying to win the support of the DDP.